rkitover/windows-dev-guide/README.md

 | CTRL+SHIFT+UP       | Scroll X lines up.     |
 | CTRL+SHIFT+DOWN     | Scroll X lines down.   |

-In my provided configuration, `CTRL+SHIFT+UP/DOWN` will scroll by 1 line, you can change this to any number of lines by adjusting the `rowsToScroll` parameter.
+`CTRL+SHIFT+UP/DOWN` will scroll by 1 line, you can change this to any number of lines by adjusting the `rowsToScroll` parameter.
 You can even make additional keybindings for the same action but a different keybind with a different `rowsToScroll` value.

 You can scroll with your mouse scrollwheel, assuming that there is no active application controlling the mouse.

-For searching scrollback with my provided configuration, follow the following process:
+For searching scrollback with this configuration, follow the following process:

 1. Press `CTRL+SHIFT+F` and type in your search term in the search box that pops up in the upper right, the term is case-insensitive.
 2. Press `ESC` to close the search box.
 3. Press `CTRL+SHIFT+N` to find the first match going up, the match will be highlighted.
 4. Press `CTRL+SHIFT+P` to find the first match going down below the current match.
 5. To change the search term, press `CTRL+SHIFT+F` again, type in the new term, and press `ESC`.

 You can scroll the terminal while a search is active and your match position will be preserved.

 #### Transparency

-To get transparency in Microsoft terminal, use this AutoHotkey script:
+To get transparency in Microsoft terminal, use this AutoHotkey
+script:

 ```autohotkey
 #NoEnv